 The 1911 census records William George Gray, his children and two domestic servants; Alice Clark and Nellie Hodgkinson at Fairfield.
 It also records that the house consists of an impressive 15 rooms.
 The house is red brick built in a Flemish Bond pattern with a Welsh slate roof.
 The facade of the house is richly ordained with a central porch and overlight, cornicing, moulded window sills and an impressive central archivolt.
 The servants quarters were rooms over the driveway accessed by a staircase in the kitchen.
 The cellar had three rooms; a cold room with stone slabs and hooks for storing meat, a room with wine racks and a coal room with a ‘robin hood’ boiler.
 Another robin hood style boiler heated the greenhouses.

-By 1922 Fairfield is owned by Hugh James Yates (1862-1942).
+By 1922 Fairfield was owned by Hugh James Yates (1862-1942).
 It is very likely that the Yates family owned Fairfield right from the departure of the Gray Family but how did they come to be there?
-In 1911 John Yates (the father of Hugh) is living at Pennington House, which was next door to Fairfield.
+In 1911 John Yates (the father of Hugh) was living at Pennington House, which was next door to Fairfield.
 In May that year his granddaughter, Elizabeth Hope Yates married Doctor Thomas Gray at Christ Church, Pennington.
 Thomas Gray was the younger brother of William George Gray and he followed in his footsteps of a career in medicine and living in Britain.
 Thomas and Elizabeth Gray set up their home at The Thistles, Wareing Street, Tyldesley.
-Therefore there is no doubt that there is a family connection between the Gray’s and the Yates’ and somehow this ended up with the Yates family occupying Fairfield.
+Therefore, there is no doubt that there was a family connection between the Gray’s and the Yates’ and somehow this ended up with the Yates family occupying Fairfield.